cpp-johnny/competitive/codeforces/0thinkingProcess.md

 this qn damn ez

 cin t, cin a, b, c, d. if a == b == c == d, then yes, else no

+# 2157A Dungeon Equilibrium (800)

+min no. of deletion to be balanced.

+original idea:

+since max numbers is 100 we can maybe still try frequency mappping

+c be changes needed. assign frequency = 0. for every occurance we add. then for each in the array say for i in range c+= i-arr[i]. then cout c.

+BUT then realise also it mentions exact mapping x occurance for x so eg x=3 need 3 of 3 else must delete it if less. say only got one 3 then we need to delete that one 3.

+we can use unordered map to store the frequencies. recap of unordered_map cos my brain hazed and died after not doing this for months: when you do unorderedmap<int, int> cnt, it creates nothing at first. then you run for everything inside a the vector we take the number as the first int space. then for the second int we do the ++c[x] which basically means +1 to whicher number it belong. so at first theres nothing. so <,>. if 1 comes up, then it becomes <1,>. then it +1 to that key which is "1" so it adds to <1,1> so now if the next nymber is 1 again, it adds to the so called frequency or the value of the key "1" so now it is <1,2>.

+we use underordered map becasue it stores numbners that exists, unlike using a frequency array. but this test case is only 100 so technically wont affect much.

+create UM c where it takes in x from vector n. then it does +=c[x] which is +1 for everytime it the unique key exists.

+let deletions needed d = 0. for every number in map c, we let x be the x and y be the freqwunecy. if freqwuncyt < number, then impossible to hit, then we add the freq of this nmumber into d since we need to dewelte y numbers of this number. else we do freq-number to see how much to cut off. this workjs because if x=y then it will be 0 and nothjing addded to d.